maybeanerd/nixos/README.md

 the nixos config for my PC, laptops, and whatever else I can find

+## General Commands
+- `rb`: Alias for rebuilding the current system
+- `fu`: Alias for updating the flake

 ## General Config Overview
 The unified flake provides a `mkSystem` function.
 The hostname is automatically derived from the attribute name.
 It accepts:
 - `username`: The primary user's username